Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

-Neurofeedback, also known as EEG biofeedback or brainwave therapy, is a non-invasive way to help improve brain function.
+Neurofeedback, also known as brainwave therapy, is a non-invasive way to help improve brain function.
 It works by placing small sensors on the scalp to monitor brain activity.
 This information is then shown to the patient in real-time, allowing them to learn how to control their brainwave patterns.

 Through this process, many of my patients have enhanced their attention, cognitive functioning and overall emotional and behavioral self-regulation.
-As a psychologist, my patients have found it to be a valuable tool for addressing issues like anxiety, ADHD, and mood disorders.
+They have also found it to be a valuable tool for addressing issues like anxiety, ADHD, and mood disorders.

 With amplitude training, individuals learn to modulate the magnitude or intensity of their brainwave activity, targeting specific frequencies associated with different cognitive states such as focus and emotional balance.